-I get this question quite a bit.
+We get this question quite a bit.
 Do I need an attorney on this credit card case, or can I handle it myself?
-I am not trying to force someone to hire me, but I have to say that it is essential that you have an attorney to defend your interests on a collection agency case.
+We are not trying to force someone to hire us, but we have to say that it is essential that you have an attorney to defend your interests on a collection agency case.
 You face the possibility of turning a very winnable case into a loser.
 That makes absolutely no sense.
 You also should hire an attorney because you want to win and hiring a knowledgeable experienced lawyer is the key to prevailing in any lawsuit.

 The reasons that you need an attorney are many.
 First of all, an attorney handles lawsuits on a daily basis, it’s what we are paid to do.
 Think about it, would you want to operate on yourself if you were injured?
 Would you pilot a 747 jet across the country?
 No, you would leave those things to a trained professional.
 Lawsuits are the exact same thing.
 One must expect and understand that the attorney on the other side has a good bit more courtroom experience than you, has a law degree, and deals specifically with these cases every single day.
 You don’t… you are a teacher, a bus driver, an accountant, a waitress…. whatever.
 You are not an attorney.
 If you were, you wouldn’t be reading this website right now.

 Our biggest concerns when an individual represents themselves is that they have no idea what the process is, they have no idea which defenses they need to present, and they have no idea when or how to present them.